 Who is Dwayne “The Rock” Johnson?

 If you don’t know who Dwayne Johnson is, you might be living on a remote island.
 (That’s the only time I’ll use that pun.
 Maybe.
 Probably not.)

 Dwayne Johnson is a former WWE superstar born from wrestling royalty — both his father and his maternal grandfather were professional wrestlers.

 After spending the better part of a decade in the ring, he (mostly) retired from the WWE and transitioned into acting.

-Since 2001, he’s either had an on-screen role or executive produced over three dozen films — in addition to television shows — landing him the title of the highest-paid actor.
+Since 2001, he’s either had an on-screen role or executive produced over three dozen films — in addition to television shows — landing him the title of the highest-paid actor in 2020.

 Even though he’s better known for acting than wrestling at this point, he’s still rocking his nickname, which was inspired by his father, Rocky Johnson.

 He’s incorporated it into his Under Armour line called Project Rock, which also includes an alarm clock app called The Rock Clock, which specifically doesn’t have a snooze button because he doesn’t use one.